OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationroot_list_classes.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and a collection of [educationClass](../resources/educationclass.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and collection of [educationClass](../resources/educationclass.md) objects in the response body.
 ## Example
 ##### Request
-The following is an example of the request.
+Here is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "get_classes"